aKhadiemik/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 + The type of DNS record `www` is in `www.foobar.com`.<br/>`Authoritative or **A record**.

-+ The role of the web server.<br/>The web server is a software/hardware that accepts requests via HTTP or secure HTTP (HTTPS) and responds with the content of the requested resource or an error messsage.
++ The role of the web server.<br/>It is a component (software or hardware) that accepts requests and responds with the content of the requested resource or an error message through HTTP or HTTPS.

-+ The role of the application server.<br/>To install, operate and host applications and associated services for end users, IT services and organizations and facilitates the hosting and delivery of high-end consumer or business applications
++ The role of the application server.<br/>Applications are installed, operated and hosted here.
+Hosted services can then be accessed by end users from this location since it is specialized for the delivery end consumer or business applications

 + The role of the database.<br/>To maintain a collection of organized information that can easily be accessed, managed and updated

-+ What the server uses to communicate with the client (computer of the user requesting the website).<br/>Communication between the client and the server occurs over the internet network through the TCP/IP protocol suite.
++ What the server uses to communicate with the client computer<br/>Exchanges between client and server are made over the internet through TCP/IP.

 ## Issues With This Infrastructure

-+ There are multiple SPOF (Single Point Of Failure) in this infrastructure.<br/>For example, if the MySQL database server is down, the entire site would be down.
++ There are multiple SPOF (Single Point Of Failure) in this infrastructure.<br/>If the the database server becomes inaccessible to the app server or there is a misconfiguration in the case of the web server, the applicaiton becomes inaccessible to end users.

-+ Downtime when maintenance needed.<br/>When we need to run some maintenance checks on any component, they have to be put down or the server has to be turned off.
-Since there's only one server, the website would be experiencing a downtime.

-+ Cannot scale if there's too much incoming traffic.<br/>It would be hard to scale this infrastructure becauses one server contains the required components.
-The server can quickly run out of resources or slow down when it starts receiving a lot of requests.
++ Might not have the ability to handle surges in incoming traffic.<br/>Scaling this web stack might hit insurmountable limits when the RAM, disk capacity and processing resources are considered.